 Professor of JournalismMonster Trek: The Obsessive Search for Bigfoot, was released by the University of Nebraska Press in December 2015.
-I'm currently working on a second edition for my sports journalism book, Field Guide To Covering Sports.
+I'm just completed a second edition for my sports journalism book, Field Guide To Covering Sports.
+And I co-host a sports media podcast for WEIU-FM.
 Check out my sports media website as well.

 Sports and the Media